 - Loss of head control

-- Inability to move your arms and legs
+- Not being able to move arms and legs

-Public health officials will work quickly to find the source to set up testing and care.
+Public health officials will work quickly to find the source.
+They will set up testing and care.

 Removing the toxin: